stefandesu/exo.pm/_posts/2020-11-03-too-much-anime.md

 I might actually write a short review on some of these shows as their own posts later.
 I mean I somehow have to fill every day of this month. 😅

 Do you watch anime?
 What kind of shows have you been watching?
 Are you excited for the winter season which will be full of banger sequels (Shingeki no Kyojin finale, Re:Zero season 2 part 2, Yakusoku no Neverland season 2, Beastars season 2, only to mention a few)?
-Let me know ~~in the comments below~~[^1] via [Telegram or so](/contact). :)
+Let me know ~~in the comments below~~ ~~via [Telegram or so](/contact)~~ actually in the comments below! :)

-[^1]: I'll take some time tomorrow to look into this!